Logo Bayernportal

 • The following documents are required for state recognition after the examination certificate has been equated:

 In the case of farriery, the aim of equalizing a qualification is subsequent state recognition.
-In principle, a distinction must be made between two successive steps:
+In principle, two steps are required for this:

-1. Equivalence of examination certificates obtained outside the scope of the Farriery Act or abroad with the examination certificates according to the Farriery Ordinance and their consideration for state recognition
+1. Equating examination certificates obtained outside the scope of the Farriery Act or abroad with the examination certificates according to the Farriery Ordinance and taking them into account for state recognition

 2. Recognition as a state-certified farrier with the positive decision on the equivalence of examination certificates acquired abroad.